Build an expense approval system with Anvil

 Email service and background tasks

 Anvil makes it easy to send and receive emails from your app with a few lines of Python using the built-in email service.
-I wanted to notify users via email of a status change in their expense request, so first I wrote a function to do just that:
+I wanted to notify users via email of a status change in their expense request, so first I wrote a server function to do just that:

 @anvil.server.background_task